-Fatigue is a symptom of anxiety that can keep you from fulfilling the expectations that you have of yourself, and from fulfilling the expectations that the modern world has of you.
+Fatigue is a symptom of anxiety that can keep you from fulfilling the expectations that you have of yourself, and from meeting the expectations that the modern world has of you.
 Problems in your personal life, social life, and career are a common result of anxiety fatigue.
-The following article will describe the problems anxiety fatigue may be causing in your life and what you can do to overcome it.
+The following article will describe the difficulties anxiety fatigue may be causing in your life and what you can do to overcome it.

 Causes of Anxiety Fatigue

-What's interesting is that the exact link between anxiety and fatigue isn't well known.
-Most likely, fatigue is caused simply as a result of your brain being overwhelmed with anxiety.
-Don't forget that anxiety actually affects your brain, your neurotransmitters, your hormones, your muscles, and even your nutrition.
-It's not unlikely that after severe anxiety, your mind wants to rest to recoup some of those changes.
+What is interesting is that the exact link between anxiety and fatigue is not well known.
+Most likely, fatigue is caused simply as a result of your brain feeling overwhelmed and burdened.
+Do not forget that anxiety affects your brain, your neurotransmitters, your hormones, your muscles, and even your nutrition.Therefore,the onset of fatigue is a result of the brain trying to rest after long periods of anxiety,

 How Anxiety Fatigue May Be Affecting Your Life

-The physical manifestations of fatigue such as impaired memory and concentration, slower mental processes, apathy, drowsiness, and weakness can be a significant burden when trying to cope with the challenges of modern-day living such as those listed below.
+The physical manifestations of fatigue such as impaired memory and concentration, slower mental processes, apathy, drowsiness, and weakness, can be a significant burden when trying to cope with the challenges of modern day living such as those listed below.

-- A Healthy Family Life – If you have an immediate family with whom you are close, you will probably find that anxiety fatigue makes relations within the family more strained than they should be.
+- A Healthy Family Life If you have an immediate family with whom you are close, you will probably find that anxiety fatigue makes relations within the family more strained than they should be.
 Forgetting important dates, or being too tired or weak to help out with kids or with chores around the house can cause disagreements, frustration, and general unhappiness.
-Being present in a family takes energy, as does maintaining familial relationships despite stress, both of which become even more challenging when you are experiencing anxiety fatigue.
+Being present in a family takes energy, as does maintaining familial relationships despite the stress, both of which become even more challenging when you are experiencing anxiety fatigue.

-Being fatigued due to anxiety in the busy and often stressful modern world is likely to cause you social, personal and occupational problems that result in even more stress.
+Being fatigued due to anxiety in the busy and often stressful modern world is likely to cause you social, personal and occupational problems that result in more stress.
 It is important to stop the cycle before it starts, which you can do by decreasing your anxiety using the tips below.

 How to Overcome Anxiety Fatigue